oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 (MQTT servers are permitted to accept longer `ClientIDs`).
-The MQTT specification also permits brokers to accept `CONNECT` control packets without a `ClientID`, in which case the broker created and assigns its own `ClientID` to the connection.
+The MQTT specification also permits brokers to accept `CONNECT` control packets without a `ClientID`, in which case the broker creates and assigns its own `ClientID` to the connection.
 MQTT clients are obligated to use the broker-assigned `ClientID` if one is included in the `CONACK` control packet.
 [MQTT-v5.0](#mqtt-v50) provides no further definition regarding